From the Pyre

-From the Pyre is the second studio album by the British rock band the Last Dinner Party, released on 17 October 2025 on Island Records.
-Produced by Markus Dravs and mixed by Alan Moulder, the album was preceded by the singles, "This Is the Killer Speaking", "The Scythe" and "Second Best".
+From the Pyre is the second studio album by the English rock band the Last Dinner Party, released on 17 October 2025 on Island Records.
+Produced by Markus Dravs and mixed by Alan Moulder, the album was preceded by the singles, "This Is the Killer Speaking", "The Scythe", "Second Best" and "Count the Ways".
+Following the album's release, music videos for "Sail Away" and "Agnus Dei", were also released.
 The album is the follow-up to their critically acclaimed and award-nominated debut album, 2024's Prelude to Ecstasy.

 After touring extensively with the band throughout 2024 and 2025, regular session drummer Casper Miles participated in the writing and recording process of the album alongside the core band members.

 Background and style

 Originally, work had begun on the album in late 2024 with producer James Ford, who had produced the band's debut album, Prelude to Ecstasy, released earlier that year.
 However, Ford had to leave the following year after being diagnosed with leukaemia.
 By July, Ford had been in remission.
 From the Pyre was ultimately recorded in 2025 with producer Markus Dravs.
 The band said the songs from the album "are character-driven but still deeply personal," adding that the record is intended to be "a little darker, more raw and more earthy" than Prelude to Ecstasy.